Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pro Tips for Bassett Sofa

-• Measure not only wall space, but also your walkway lanes from doorways to seating—deep sofas can choke traffic fast.
+• Measure not only wall space, but also walkway lanes from doorways to seats; deep sofas can block traffic fast.

-• If you’re between two widths, pick the one that keeps armrests clear of side tables; daily elbow room matters.
+• If you are between two widths, choose the one that keeps side tables and armrests usable.

-• For deep seats, keep two supportive throw pillows per primary spot so shorter legs can sit without sliding forward.
+• For deep seats, keep two supportive throw pillows near each main sitting spot so shorter users can sit without sliding forward.

-• Rotate loose seat and back cushions on a schedule to keep the feel more consistent over time.
+• Rotate loose seat and back cushions on a schedule to keep the feel more even.

-• If you host, practice the sleeper conversion twice when you’re not stressed; speed and confidence matter.
+• If you host, practice the sleeper conversion before guests arrive.

 • Plan lighting and side-table placement early; a sleeper changes where guests set drinks, phones, and glasses.